Skip to content

 No, there is no evidence to suggest that using a bidet can cause hemorrhoids.
 In fact, bidets are good for hemorrhoids because they help soothe irritation and could help to prevent them from forming.

-Plus, since water is much softer on hemorrhoids than dry toilet paper, bidet use may also be associated with a lower risk of anal fissures.
+Plus, since water is much softer on hemorrhoids than dry toilet paper or moist wipes, bidet toilet use may also be associated with a lower risk of anal fissures.
 Anal fissures are small tears in the lining of the anus, and they can be a common complication of hemorrhoids.

 If bidets don't cause hemorrhoids, why is there a misconception that bidets are bad for hemorrhoids in some way?
 Can a bidet be harmful?